Scrub squash clean, and carefully pierce all over with a small sharp knife (10 to 15 cuts, about a half inch deep).

 Notes

-Spaghetti squash size: I have a 6 qt.
-Instant Pot and when we tested this recipe, we used a 3.75 lb. squash.
-It just fit so keep that in mind when purchasing your squash.
-A smaller squash would be fine (reduce cooking time slightly) but if you have a larger squash, you probably won't be able to put the lid on the Instant Pot.
+Spaghetti squash size: I have a 6-quart Instant Pot and when we tested this recipe, we used a 3.75 pound squash, and it just fit.
+Keep the size and shape in mind when purchasing your squash.
+A smaller squash would be fine (reduce cooking time slightly) but if you have a larger squash, you probably won't be able to secure the lid on the Instant Pot.
+If the squash is too large, I suggest slicing the stem end off, as much as needed to make it fit.

 Storage: Cooked spaghetti squash will keep for about a week stored in an airtight container in the refrigerator.
 You can freeze cooked spaghetti squash (see the post above for specific instructions).